Polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-The \lam and $\overline\Lambda$ polarization along the beam direction was measured by the STAR Collaboration in Au--Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV and compared with the hydrodynamic~\cite{Becattini:2017gcx}, transport (AMPT)~\cite{Xia:2018tes,Fu:2020oxj}, and Blast-Wave (BW)~\cite{Voloshin:2017kqp,Adam:2019srw} model calculations.
+The \lam and $\overline\Lambda$ polarization along the beam direction was measured by the STAR Collaboration in Au--Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV~\cite{Adam:2019srw} and compared with the hydrodynamic~\cite{Becattini:2017gcx}, transport (AMPT)~\cite{Xia:2018tes,Fu:2020oxj}, and Blast-Wave (BW)~\cite{Voloshin:2017kqp,Adam:2019srw} model calculations.
 The measured $\pzstwo$ was found to be about 5 times smaller in magnitude and of opposite sign compared to the hydrodynamic and AMPT model predictions.
-However, the BW model, tuned to spectra, elliptic flow, and azimuthally differential femtoscopic measurements, appeared to describe the magnitude and predict the correct sign of $\pzstwo$.
+However, the BW model, tuned to spectra, elliptic flow, and azimuthally differential femtoscopic measurements, describes the magnitude and the sign of $\pzstwo$.
 Most model calculations estimate the particle polarization from the thermal vorticity~\cite{Becattini:2017gcx, Fu:2020oxj} at the freeze-out surface assuming local thermodynamic equilibrium of the spin degrees of freedom.
 Unlike hydrodynamic and AMPT calculations, the BW model~\cite{Voloshin:2017kqp,Adam:2019srw} accounts only for the kinematic vorticity associated with the velocity fields without contribution from the temperature gradients and acceleration.
-It was also confirmed by other calculations that the kinematic vorticity alone describes the RHIC results much better than the thermal vorticity~\cite{Florkowski:2019voj}.
-This difference in the sign of $\pzstwo$ between the experimental data and model calculations based on solely thermal vorticity has been a subject of intense investigations~\cite{Xia:2018tes,Sun:2018bjl, Florkowski:2019voj, Huang:2020dtn, Fu:2020oxj}.
+It was confirmed by other calculations that the kinematic vorticity alone describes the RHIC results much better than the thermal vorticity~\cite{Florkowski:2019voj}.
+In addition, the chiral kinetic approach with AMPT initial conditions~\cite{Sun:2018bjl}, accounting for the transverse vorticity fields due to deviation from longitudinal boost invariance, generates the correct sign for $\pzstwo$.
+The difference in the sign of $\pzstwo$ between the experimental data and model calculations based on solely thermal vorticity has been a subject of intense investigations~\cite{Xia:2018tes,Sun:2018bjl, Florkowski:2019voj, Huang:2020dtn, Fu:2020oxj}.